 - Posterior vitreous detachment (when the vitreous membrane separates from the retina)

 - Thin or buttonhole flap (caused when an incomplete flap is created during surgery)

 As we said earlier, LASIK may be the right choice for some people.
 This is a decision that you will have to make for yourself.
 We are just trying to make sure that you know the risks involved.
 Most invasive procedures prove to have more complications than non-invasive treatments.

-Before you have LASIK surgery you should really be asking all these questions about the procedure and side affects from it as well.
+Before you have LASIK surgery you should ask all these questions about the procedure and side effects from it as well.
 Only you can decide what risks you are willing to take.
 However, before you can make that decision you have to know what the actual risks involved are.
 Don’t be afraid to ask.
-It’s you eyes you’re talking about.
+It’s your eyes you’re talking about.
 You have the right to know what could result from the surgery.

 The FDA website on LASIK surgery has some great advice: “Before undergoing a refractive procedure, you should carefully weigh the risks and benefits based on your own personal value system, and try to avoid being influenced by friends that have had the procedure or doctors encouraging you to do so.”

 Also, you should know there are natural, non-invasive treatments to many eye conditions.
 You don’t have to go under the knife.
 Consider meeting with a behavioral optometrist to learn about your holistic options.
 And, ensure you’re getting enough nutrients to support eye health.